What You Should Expect; The Mexico Car Insurance Claim Process

 If the vehicle is drivable, then the insured can continue on their journey or return to the US or Canada.
 Upon returning they will be asked to provide the insurance company with two or three estimates for the repair.
 The company will then choose which provider they will pay.
 Remember if a standard policy was purchased then the company will pay a shop rate of $36 to $38 depending on the company.
-If the extended policy was purchased the shop rate will be increased to a higher limit.
+If the Full Coverage policy was purchased the shop rate will be increased to a higher limit.
 This can vary by company, so be sure to understand what is provided by the company you chose.

 In either case (fixed in Mexico or in the US or Canada), the next step is payment.
 To receive payment you will be required to provide various documents to prove identity, etc. This is where most claims get held up.
 It is very important to provide the insurance company all required documentation.

 Once documentation is received, payment can usually be released within 2-5 days.

 Together with the check, you will be asked to sign a "finiquito," which states that you are happy with the payment, and which releases the insurance company from further liability.
 In some cases where additional damage is found, a supplementary claim will be opened to increase the payment.